HolaYan/HolaYan.github.io/_pages/about.md

 (To be completed)

-Yale University & NYU University Research Assistant
+Yale University & New York University Research Assistant
 ------
 **Project: Extending Capabilities of Large Language Models for Knowledge-Intensive Financial Exam QA**